Lora Smith, OTD/L

 She moved to Denver, CO and launched her career in occupational therapy in home health and outpatient pediatrics.
 While in Denver, Lora discovered a deep interest in feeding therapy, acting as the primary feeding therapist at her clinic.
 To further her expertise in her new-found passion for feeding therapy, Lora began pursuing her Doctorate, specializing in parent education and support for families with picky/resistant eaters.
 She completed her doctorate in Fall 2017.
 Her family recently welcomed their first daughter and chose to relocate to Oregon to be closer to family and the beautiful Pacific Ocean.
 Lora joined Sanders Hand Therapy in 2017 with the goal of providing child and family centered care to our pediatric clients in addition to the specialized treatment of hand injuries for adult patients.

-Outside of work Lora enjoys spending time with her husband, Alex and their daughter, Dakota.
+Outside of work Lora enjoys spending time with her husband, Alex their daughter, Dakota, and their brand-new baby boy, Everette.
 She enjoys any outdoor activity, exploring the abundant microbreweries of the Portland metro, spending time at the coast, drawing, painting, and photography and exploring the mountains with their dog Shadow.